timothymcmackin/timothymcmack.in/_drafts/2023-06-19-writing-getting-started.md

    That was a lot, and if you're using a different setup, you may have to do other setup steps.
    In fact, setting up a development environment (which is what we've got going here) is often a complex task that requires familiarity with a wide range of computer stuff; you can see how many tools I've used so far.
    This is all part of the research experience, so don't be afraid to try different things, search for info and tips, and ask people for help.
+   Setting up a development environment is hard at first, but it gets easier as you get more familiar with installing tools in this way.

 1. Run the software I'm documenting.